jedie/micropython-sonoff-webswitch/README.md

 The file `firmware-ota.bin` must be flash with `esptool.py` **not** the `firmware-ota.bin.ota` !
 This file is ues in hard-OTA update process.

+More information about flashing can be found in the official documentation here: http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html

 ### access the Micropython REPL